loftwah/devops-refresher/aws-labs/17-eks-cluster/README.md

 - If OIDC thumbprint differs in your region/account, override `-var oidc_thumbprint=...`.
 - Subnet tags can take a minute to propagate; controller discovery relies on them.

+## Versioning Policy

+- Default cluster version is `1.31` to avoid falling into extended support windows for older versions.
+- To pin or upgrade, set `-var kubernetes_version=<x.y>` and apply.
+Recommended: stay on the latest generally available minor (>= 1.30).
+- After a minor upgrade, review/add-on compatibility (VPC CNI, CoreDNS, kube-proxy) and controller versions (AWS Load Balancer Controller, ExternalDNS, ESO) and upgrade them as needed.